The Best Oven Baked Crispy Chicken

 Let’s be honest about chicken here, most of the time the crispy skin of chicken is the best part and the inside meat is OK, but usually lacking in flavor, and tends to be on the drier side, but not when you brine it.
 When you brine chicken, the meat is chock-full of flavor and is SO tender and juicy, as the meat absorbs the extra liquid and salt, resulting in a juicer and more flavorful end product.

 The coating for these bad boys is grain-free, so if you have celiac disease, are gluten-intolerant, or just want to cut back on unrefined grains, then this is the recipe you’ve been looking for.
-The skin has amazing texture and flavor from the combination of almond meal, paprika, cayenne pepper and nutritional yeast (yes, I used nutritional yeast folks).
+The skin has amazing texture and flavor from the combination of almond meal, smoked paprika, cayenne pepper and nutritional yeast.
 The nutritional yeast lends a cheesy, nutty tangy flavor.

 Nutritional yeast?
 Don’t balk at the fact that there’s nutritional yeast in this coating, nutritional yeast is not your typical yeast, it has a cheesy flavor and is used a lot in vegan cooking to give a cheesy flavor to popcorn, pizza and sauces.
 It actually tastes pretty good, and is a complete protein, providing all 18 amino acids!
 It’s also a good source of fiber, and contains B-complex vitamins, so why not give it a try, it’s only got good stuff going on!

 The only downside to this recipe is that you have to think about it in advance because you will need to brine the chicken anywhere from 1-4 hours (3-4 being optimal).
 I tend to make this chicken up on a Sunday, so I have leftovers for either dinner or lunch that week.
 You can make as much of this chicken as you want, all you have to do is adjust the quantities for the brine and breading.